onthebusiness/harelang.org/content/tutorials/introduction.md

       with append, insert, and delete operations.

-      You can allocate a new slice by just using `[]` &mdash; it will be allocated the first time you append or insert values &mdash; or you can use something like `let x: []int = alloc([1, 2, 3])`.
-We start by appending several values to the slice using the `append` keyword, which mutates the slice in-place.
-We also demonstrate a variadic append, which can append the contents of another slice.
+      You can allocate a new slice by just using `[]` &mdash; it will be allocated the first time you append or insert values.
+Note that you can safely free an empty slice.
+You can also allocate slices with something like `let x: []int = alloc([1, 2, 3])`.

+      We'll start by appending several values to the slice using the `append` keyword, which mutates the slice in-place.
+Also demonstrated is a variadic append, which appends the contents of another slice.

       Insertion works by specifying the index that you want to insert at, and will insert new items *before* that index (so, to insert at the start, you